A Math Problem: After 5 weeks of catch-up, some progress, some problems unsolved

 🚨 Limited Time Offer | Express Premium with ad-lite for just Rs 2/ day 👉🏽 Click here to subscribe 🚨

-Saying the Delhi government hopes to continue with the recovery process beyond three months, Sharma said from July the attempt would be to address both ‘skill deficits’ and ‘concept deficits’.
-While the ‘skill deficit’ will continue to be addressed through Mission Buniyaad – the government’s foundational learning programme for those behind grade level – the ‘concept deficit’ may involve a reduced syllabus.
+Saying the Delhi government hopes to continue with the recovery process beyond three months, Sharma said that from July, the attempt would be to address both ‘skill deficits’ and ‘concept deficits’.
+While the ‘skill deficit’ will continue to be addressed through Mission Buniyaad – the government’s foundational learning programme for those behind grade level – the ‘concept deficit’ may involve working with a reduced syllabus.

+“For children who can now, in the case of math, say, divide, the academic team is working on a reduced syllabus for the rest of the year.
+The topics selected will have backward linkages with concepts normally taught in earlier grades.
+These mapped topics from earlier grades will also be taught instead of trying to teach everything that used to be introduced in Class 5,” Sharma said.
+He also said that the government may have to restructure the syllabus for the 2023-2034 academic year as well to meet the needs of students.

+Dhir Jhingran, Director of the Language and Learning Foundation that is currently working with state governments in Uttar Pradesh, Odisha and Haryana, too, argues for a long-term programme for learning recovery.

 (Names of children have been changed to protect their identities)